-It’s not difficult to get there since your experience is crafting an innovative product or service, not unraveling the complicated avenues of digital marketing.
+It’s not difficult to get there since your experience lies in crafting an innovative product or service, not unraveling the complicated avenues of digital marketing.

 Remember how it feels to be responsible for too many things at once?
 Make yourself a favor, and don’t add more stuff to that pile.
 Choose to leave the badge of honor called Jack of all trades.
 It’s not an honor; it’s a trap.

-Launching your website: the technical and non-technical quirks
+Launching your website: the technical and non-technical actions

-Before hitting the publish button and celebrating the important milestone you’ve reached for your business, make sure you have taken an eagle look at both the technical and non-technical aspects of your website.
+Before hitting the publish button and celebrating the important milestone you’ve reached for your business, make sure you have taken a macro look at both the technical and non-technical aspects of your website.

 You need to be able to do the small yet repetitive and crucial tasks to reach new levels of growth.

 We could go in super depth and offer you a complex blueprint about what you should follow, but this is not the goal.
-By doing so, we would add even more pressure on you, and that does not make sense since you’re already full of challenges of all kinds.
+We don’t want to add more on your already full plate.

 If you manage to go through the below actions of launching a website, you’re in quite a promising spot.
 Even though the suggestions might seem obvious at first glance, please don’t underestimate the power of doing the basics.

-Like a gardener who’s cutting the grass to keep the lawn clean and beautiful, the same thinking applies to maintaining a website.
-You need to do the small yet repetitive and crucial tasks to reach new levels of growth.
-You can’t shortcut without paying a massive cost at some point in the future.
+Like a gardener who’s trimming the tries to let more light in, the same thinking applies to maintaining a website — you need to do the small yet repetitive and crucial tasks to reach new levels of growth.

-Since your website was in development, it often happens to have links that direct users to the wrong pages.
-If, for example, your new website was in development on a subdomain (e.g., https://new.example.com), you might find that certain links (e.g., buttons from Services page, text links from the Footer or pages like Terms and conditions) point to the subdomain instead of the main domain (https://example.com).
+Because your website was in development, it often happens to have links that direct users to the wrong pages.
+If, for example, your new website was on a subdomain (e.g., https://new.example.com), you might find that certain links (e.g., buttons from Services page, text links from the Footer or pages like Terms and Conditions) point to the subdomain instead of the main domain (https://example.com).

 Other times, you might have changed your mind regarding the URL of a page (e.g., change it from /about-me to /about), but forget to update it everywhere you link to it.

-It’s a quick fix but can make a big difference for users browsing your new website.
-It can mean the difference between someone sharing it to get the word out or becoming frustrated and forgeting about your www.
+It’s a quick fix but can it can mean the difference between someone sharing it to get the word out or becoming frustrated and forgeting about your www.

 If you have an online shop, check the purchase flow from start to finish.
 Simulate what it would mean for a customer to browse your products, add them to the cart, remove/add new products, fill the details on the checkout page, and place an order.
-Please make sure the workflow is spotless, people can make purchases, and that you are registering their orders correctly.
+You might discover certain flaws in your purchase workflow or even opportunities to improve the experience for your future customers.

-Do the same thing for all the forms on your website.
+Do the same thing for all the forms and automated emails on your website.
 Replicate a regular visitor’s flow, from adding their email into the subscribe box or contact form, to getting a welcome email.
 Double-check that you’re capturing the submissions correctly across the board.